charcar/ember-question-answer-jsWk2/README.md

 # Question-answer

 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This small app is an exercise using the JS framework Ember.
+Follow the instructions below to get it set up.
 ## Prerequisites

 You will need the following things properly installed on your computer.